Skip to main content

 You may have nervous system dysregulation if you feel chronically on edge or shut down, struggle to sleep, react strongly to small triggers, or feel disconnected from your body.
 Wearable data showing low heart rate variability is another clue.
 We screen for this carefully during your evaluation.

 Somatic tools and meditation are related but different.
-Somatic tools (breathing, cold, shaking) work directly on the body to shift state quickly.
+Somatic tools (breathing, cold, shaking) work directly on the body to change state quickly.
 Meditation works on attention and awareness over time.
 Both have benefits, and they pair well together.

 Yes, you can use these tools during a panic attack.
 The physiological sigh and cold interrupt are particularly effective in the first minute.
 Sensory anchoring helps once acute symptoms ease.
 If panic attacks are frequent or severe, see a clinician for a complete evaluation.